Moluntha

 Moluntha, also spelled Molunthe, Melonthe, and Malunthy (d.
 1786), was a prominent civil chief of the Shawnee people in the 1780s.
 He was murdered by a Kentucky soldier at the outset of the Northwest Indian War (1785–1795).

 Moluntha belonged to the Mekoche division of the Shawnee tribe.
-In Moluntha's era, Shawnees lived in autonomous villages with no central government, but in the 1760s they began appointing a ceremonial leader from the Mekoche division to speak for them in negotiations with Europeans and Americans, who often mistook this leader as the Shawnee "principal chief" or "king."
+In Moluntha's era, the Shawnee lived in autonomous villages with no central government, but in the 1760s, they began appointing a ceremonial leader from the Mekoche division to speak for them in negotiations with Europeans and Americans, who often mistook this leader as the Shawnee "principal chief" or "king."
 The first such ceremonial leader was Kisinoutha (also known as Hard Man or Kishshinottisthee).
 After Kisinoutha's death in 1780, Moluntha succeeded him as the Shawnee "principal chief" or ceremonial leader.

 After the American Revolutionary War (1775–1783), the United States claimed the lands north of the Ohio River by right of conquest.
-In January 1786, Moluntha and other Mekoche leaders reluctantly signed the Treaty of Fort Finney, surrendering most of Ohio to the Americans.
+In January 1786, Moluntha and other Mekoche leaders reluctantly signed the Treaty of Fort Finney, which surrendered most of Ohio to the Americans.
 The treaty failed to end the hostilities between the United States and the Natives of the Ohio Country, and most Shawnees rejected the treaty.
 After the treaty, Moluntha and other Shawnees sent a message to the British, their allies in the Revolutionary War, asking for help.
 "We have been cheated by the Americans, who are still striving to work our destruction, and without your assistance they may be able to accomplish their ends."